jiangh77/Power-BI/README.md

 # Power-BI
 Power BI Files Repository

-This Folder has all the work I've done in Power BI
+This Folder contains a sample of dashboards I created in Power BI